the-turing-way/the-turing-way/book/website/project-design/missing-data/missing-data-methods.md

 (pd-missing-data-methods-summary)=
 ## Summary

-Indeed, this is a very vast area of research, with many proposed methods available; if you are interested in finding out more please see {ref}`pd-missing-data-resources`.
+Indeed, this is a very vast area of research, with many proposed methods available; if you are interested in finding out more please see {ref}`pd-missing-data-checklist-resources`.
 Hopefully, this sub-chapter acts as a useful starting point!